 Top 10 Beastie Boys Songs With Classic Rock Samples

 Rock and Roll Hall of Famers the Beastie Boys may have made their name in hip-hop, but they often sampled or referenced classic rock songs.
 Their early albums in particular broke ground in the way hard rock riffs and hip-hop beats could seamlessly blend and appeal to both audiences.
-In memory of Beastie Boy Adam Yauch, aka MCA, here is our list of the Top 10 Beastie Boys Songs With Classic Rock Samples
+Here is our list of the Top 10 Beastie Boys Songs With Classic Rock Samples

-The Beastie Boys’ 1985 debut single as a rap group after their false start as a hardcore punk act featured the band rapping over a sample of the classic riff from AC/DC‘s 'Back In Black,' which was No. 4 on our list of the Top 100 Classic Rock Songs.
+The Beastie Boys’ 1985 debut single as a rap group after their false start as a hardcore punk act featured the band rapping over a sample of the classic riff from AC/DC‘s “Back in Black.”
 But they recorded the song without getting permission from AC/DC and the record was taken out of circulation, where it remained until it was released as a single in Europe in 2007.

 A Donovan song may seem like an usual place to look for a drum break in a hip-hop song, but that’s what made the Beastie Boys different from everybody else.
 As they sing, “I’m a dusted old bummy Hurdy Gurdy Man” at 2:46, Clem Cattini’s one-bar drum fill from “Hurdy Gurdy Man” appears underneath.

 Does that chiming bell that appears for the first time at 0:14 sound familiar?
 It’s from “Time” by Pink Floyd.
 In fact, this cut from Paul’s Boutique borrows much of its structure from the introduction to “Time.”
 Also listen at 1:51 for a quick wail from Leslie West‘s guitar from Mountain‘s “Mississippi Queen.”